-I started using the VARK Learning Style Inventory (using the old Spanish questionnaire) about a year ago, for the specific purpose of increasing math proficiency in first year engineering students in a nonprofit environment.
-I managed to combine VARK test results with teaching strategies related to it.
+I started using the VARK Learning Style Inventory about a year ago, for the specific purpose of increasing math proficiency in first-year engineering students in a nonprofit environment.
+I managed to combine VARK results with teaching strategies related to it.
 The results have been amazing: Student failure decreased by about 30%, teachers are happier and we’ve just been commissioned to design a project to support high schools in our community… For all of the above, many thanks.

 Thank you so much for providing such a great tool for educators to use.
 I greatly appreciate it.

-Hi Neil, A couple of years ago we purchased your books on VARK and we also used your website to assess our students learning preferences.
+A couple of years ago we purchased your books on VARK and we also used your website to assess our students’ learning preferences.
 We made this a mandatory part of our course to teach our students independent learning skills.
-Thought you may like to know that we were awarded an Excellence in Education Award from the Australian College of Educators in 2006.
+We were awarded an Excellence in Education Award from the Australian College of Educators.
 We try to encourage our students to understand how they learn and so go on to choose and plan their own learning.

-We will be having a faculty retreat in March to discuss our new curriculum as well as how to best take advantage of our new (2009) education building.
-I thought you’d be interested in the first slide of my presentation… showing that VARK is serving as our jumping off point!
+We will be having a faculty retreat in March to discuss our new curriculum as well as how to best take advantage of our new education building.
+VARK is serving as our jumping-off point!

 My LD students are learning what their preferences are for learning.
 They are pretty excited when what the survey says fits.
 It’s nice to have a document that shows that they learn differently and not that they are incapable of learning.